 Why Follow Hip Precautions?

 Hip precautions are needed to prevent dislocation of your new hip while it heals.
-The joint capsule helps keep the ball portion centered into the socket of your new hip.
-Once these tissues have been cut or stretched during surgery, there is an increased risk that the ball can be forced out of the socket before these tissues have a chance to heal.
+The joint capsule and surrounding muscles help to keep the ball portion centered into the socket of your new hip.
+Once these tissues have been cut or stretched during surgery, there is an increased risk that the ball can be forced out of the socket while these tissues heal.
 Hip precautions are used to keep your hip joint in safe positions that will prevent dislocation by keeping the ball from pressing against the healing tissues.
 Depending on your situation, your surgeon may have you follow these precautions for 6 to 12 weeks after surgery while the tissues get stronger.

 The approach your surgeon used to open the joint capsule will decide which precautions you need to follow.
-If the capsule is opened from the front edge, it’s called an anterior approach; opening from the back of the capsule is called posterior approach.
-The posterior approach is the type performed most often.
-The precautions discussed here apply to the posterior approach.
+If the capsule is opened from the front edge, it’s called an anterior approach; opening from the back of the capsule is called posterior approach; opened from the side is called a lateral approach.
+The posterior approach is the type performed most often although the use of the anterior approach is becoming more common.
+The precautions discussed here mainly apply to the posterior approach.

 Understanding Your Surgeon’s Language